From 0-1: Designing a Web3 payroll suite

 Iterations

-Here is an example of user testing of V1 of the product (we have come a long way since this design shown above).
+Here is an example of user testing of V1 of the product (we have come a long way since this design).
 For the initial rounds of user testing, it was important for us to get feedback as early as possible.
-We utilized Maze to conduct usability testing for the admin onboarding session.
+We utilized Maze for to conduct usability testing for the admin onboarding session.

-Ideally, it would be better to speak with users and monitor their testing live through video, but due to timeline constraints, Maze was the logical choice in order to get timely feedback.
+Ideally, it would be better to speak with users and monitor the testing sessions, but due to timeline constraints, Maze was the logical choice in order to get timely feedback.

 Final designs leveraged Tailwind components for quicker implementation.